anubhavg18/algofocus-asssingment/README.md

 Register form with basic validations

-run npm install
+Step-1 - run npm install comand in cmd

-nodemon to start server & also start mongodb simultaneously.
+Step-2 - type 'nodemon' in cmd to start server & also start mongodb simultaneously.